kyma-project/examples/asset-store/README.md

 ## Installation

-1. Export a GitHub webpage URL of a ready-to-use webpage.
+1. Export a GitHub webpage URL of a ready-to-use webpage sources.

     Example: